Unboxed-Software/solana-course/content/token22-metadata.md

 # Objectives
 - Be able to explain how metadata pointers work on Token22 Mints
 - Create an NFT with metadata pointer
-- Understand the metadata extension
+- Be able to explain how the metadata extension
 - Create an NFT with metadata embedded in the mint account itself
-- Understand the differences between the two approaches
+- Be able to explain how the differences between the two approaches

 # TL;DR
 - Token22 includes the `metadata` mint extensions which allows you to embed metadata right on the Mint Account